Epiperipatus hyperbolicus

 Epiperipatus hyperbolicus is a species of velvet worm in the family Peripatidae.
+This velvet worm is known only from its type locality in the state of Alagoas in Brazil.
+The species name refers to the unusually large apical piece on the primary papillae on this velvet worm.
+This distinctive apical piece is notable for its size and spherical shape.
 The males of this species have 23 pairs of legs; females have 24 or 25 pairs.
-The type locality is in Alagoas state in Brazil.